YingkunZhou/i386-test/doc/jain2018rethinking.md

 Figure 6.
 Demand-MIN increases demand hit rate by using space allocated to prefetch-friendly lines (dark gray) to instead cache hard-to-prefetch lines (white space).

-To reason about cache replacement in the presence of prefetches, we now extend Hawkeye's notion of a usage interval [15] defined to be the time between two consecutive references to the same cache line (<sub></sub>) -to identify the endpoints as being either a demand access (D) or a prefetch (P).
+To reason about cache replacement in the presence of prefetches, we now extend Hawkeye's notion of a usage interval [15] defined to be the time between two consecutive references to the same cache line (<sub>For example, in Figure 5(a), the dashed line represents one usage interval.</sub>) -to identify the endpoints as being either a demand access (D) or a prefetch (P).
 Thus there are four types of usage intervals, namely, P-P, D-P, D-D, and P-D.
 If we include open intervals, representing lines that are never reused, there are two more types: P-open and D-open.